 Here’s a major reason why we’re so behind offshore sportsbooks: they offer more betting markets.
 Only at offshore sites can you bet on the presidential election results, entertainment award shows, and even WWE outcomes.

 These betting markets are not available at regulated sportsbooks.
-Even in states with legalized betting, these wagers are outlawed by all regulators.
+Even in states with legalized betting, these wagers are generally prohibited at regulated U.S. sportsbooks, even in legal states.
 Why?
 Because they’re not true sporting outcomes.
 Dumb rule if we do say so ourselves.
 Still, none of these rules apply at offshore bookies.

 Betting Apps In South Carolina